FAOFreitas/exQTL/README.md

 ## Installation

-eQTpLot can be install using `devtools`, either directly from GitHub,
+exQTL can be install using `devtools`, either directly from GitHub,

-`devtools::install_github("RitchieLab/eQTpLot")`
+`devtools::install_github("RitchieLab/exQTL")`

-or by downloading the repository to your computer, unzipping, and installing the `eQTpLot` folder.
+or by downloading the repository to your computer, unzipping, and installing the `exQTL` folder.

-`devtools::install("eQTpLot")`
+`devtools::install("exQTL")`

 *Note: For issues installing dependencies, try running the following code prior to installation.